 Unblocking Our Roads

-It is not possible to engineer a rapid population increase, narrow roads space for vehicles and expect to cut congestion all at the same time.
+It is not possible to engineer a rapid population increase, narrow road space for vehicles and expect to cut congestion all at the same time.
 Yet this is precisely what has happened in London and many other cities.
 London’s population has increased from 7 million in 2000 to over 9 million in 2020, but cycle superhighways have been built on many of the most important trunk routes into the city and in the city centre, narrowing road space for emergency, goods and service vehicles, buses and taxis, and vastly increasing road congestion.
 Now also, the current Mayor has added pop-up cycle lanes and StreetSpace road barriers which have narrowed main roads and caused congestion all over London.
 They need to be removed immediately.

-A rethink is needed.
 Cycle superhighways should be dug up and returned to motor vehicles.
-There is nothing wrong with dedicated cycle lanes but they should be on quiet back roads so that they do not interfere with traffic flow on trunk routes.
+There is nothing wrong with dedicated cycle lanes, but they should be on quiet back roads so that they do not interfere with traffic flow on trunk routes.

 The idea of blocking off one side of busy roundabouts and gyratories and turning them into two-way streets is madness.
 It has caused massive congestion in places like Elephant and Castle and Old Street in London.
 These areas need to be returned to their original state.

-Along with congestion-creating schemes, local politicians across the UK have introduced exorbitant charges to drive in cities like London’s ULEZ and LEZ, which will charge £300 per day for lorries, buses and coaches to drive in Greater London from October 2020.
+Along with congestion-creating schemes, local politicians across the UK have introduced exorbitant charges to drive in cities like London’s ULEZ and LEZ, which now charges £300 per day for lorries, buses and coaches to drive in Greater London.
 These are just the precursor to plans to introduce pay-as-you-go road pricing for all vehicles, where every vehicle movement will be monitored and recorded by big brother vehicle surveillance systems linked to drivers’ bank accounts.
 For the sake of freedom, these plans must be resisted and reversed.